BajanVlogs/SuperCrates/README.md

 # SuperCrates

-This Crate plugin is one of the best crate plugins out there
+This Crate plugin is one of the best crate plugins out there.

+## Updates
+- Updated to the latest PocketMine API.
+- New features added:
+  - A sound plays when you win a crate.
+  - Exciting particle effects accompany your victory.

-Format for Items.yml is
+## Format for `Items.yml`

 ID:Damage:Amount:Enchant:Level

-Edit Crate Location in the Main.php or by doing /setcrate
+## Edit Crate Location
+- Adjust the crate locations in the `Main.php` file or by using the command `/setcrate`.

-Cratekey command
+## Crate Key Commands
+- Give a common crate key:

-givekey {player} 1 1
+- givekey {player} 1 1

+- Give an elite crate key:

-givekey {player} 2 1
+- givekey {player} 2 1

+- Give a legendary crate key:

-givekey {player} 3 1
+- givekey {player} 3 1

+- Feel free to explore and enjoy the enhanced features of SuperCrates

+- Feel free to customize the content based on your specific changes or preferences.